How to Improve Your Credit Score for a Mortgage

 5. New Credit (10 percent)

 New credit is super simple to manage before getting a mortgage.
-Try your best to avoid applying for any new credit for at least the few months before you apply for a mortgage.
-If possible, try to stretch that to a year.
+Try your best to avoid applying for any new credit for at least a few months before you apply for a mortgage.
+If possible, try to wait a year before opening any new accounts.